 Reentry Program Core Task Force

-Monroe County Emergency Management is leading a task force that is examining the current reentry program following mandatory evacuations in Monroe County for Hurricane Irma.
+Monroe County Emergency Management led a 16-person task force that examined the current reentry program following the mandatory evacuations in Monroe County for Hurricane Irma.

 - Task Force Minutes for Meeting on 2-20-18

 - Task Force Minutes for Meeting on 2-26-18

 - Task Force Minutes for Meeting on 3-9-18